jesserogers/adabuild/README.md

 # adabuild
-`adabuild` is a custom VS Code extension for the Adaptiva Front End Engineering team to streamline their Angular build processes.
+`adabuild` is a custom VS Code extension for the Adaptiva Front End Engineering team to streamline build processes.
+This extension provides an embedded application that monitors changes to Angular projects, allowing developers to confidently build only changed code before compiling a full application.

 ## Features
-VS Code extension commands to compile Angular projects and any peer dependencies within the local projects directory.
  - `Build`: Automatically compiles project dependencies before compiling the requested project
  - `Build (Incremental)`: Compiles project dependencies but skips those unchanged since their last recorded build
  - `Build All Projects`: Compiles all projects without regard for incrementation.
 Only compiles each project once.